-Recommendation MR1 (to units and campus administration): Units should continue to review and update their merit criteria to ensure that it is equitable and inclusive, and that it appropriately recognizes all valuable work done by faculty in the unit.
+Recommendation MR1 (to units and administration): Units should continue to review and update their merit criteria to ensure that it is equitable and inclusive, and that it appropriately recognizes all valuable work done by faculty in the unit.

-Issue MR2: The transparency of current unit merit criteria and procedures for determining merit scores varies widely among campus units; indeed, there are some units that have failed to document their criteria and procedures altogether, while others have them documented but with provisions that may be out of compliance with university policies.
+Issue MR2: The transparency of unit merit criteria and procedures for determining merit scores varies widely among campus units; indeed, there are some units that have failed to document their criteria and procedures altogether, while others have them documented but with provisions that may be out of compliance with university policies.
 Opaque criteria allow for introduction of bias into merit assessment and frustrate effective salary audits while undermining the perceived fairness and legitimacy of the merit review system, likely leading to lower satisfaction with compensation and more salary grievances.

-Recommendation MR2 (to units and campus administration): Units should consider developing practices that utilize transparency in merit criteria, assessment procedures, and raise allocations in order to take seriously faculty salary equity imperatives given evidence-based links to transparency practices; all units should comply with policy requirements[14] to provide faculty with written merit criteria, with supervising administrators providing appropriate oversight.
+Recommendation MR2 (to units and administration): Units should consider promising practices related to the transparency of merit criteria and review procedures; all units should comply with policy requirements[13] to provide faculty with written merit criteria, with supervising administrators providing appropriate oversight.